 Core-Specific Job Families

 Many U.S. Institutions have created job families specifically for directors, managers and staff working in core facilities.
 The rationale for specific job families is that these positions require advanced training and expertise in research technologies, above average interpersonal skills, business acumen and training, and are typically not soft-money positions.
-These job families have names like core technologist, core research technician, core staff scientist, core research assistant, or core facility research professional.
+These job families have names like core scientist, core technician, core staff scientist, core research assistant, or core facility research professional.
 The following institutions have provided information with core-specific job families.
-If you would like to add your institution to the list, please send your information in a .pdf file to Phil Hockberger.
+If you would like to add your institution to the list, please send your information in a .pdf file to Phil Hockberger

 - University of Iowa (1,668K)